Finnder/IntroToScientificProgramming/README.md

 # Intro To Scientific Programming

-- Class I'm taking at ASU.
+- Classes I'm taking at ASU.